curtis-allan/Shad4Fasthtml/README.md

 ### Configuration

-#### Tailwind Config
+#### Tailwind Configuration

 Shadcn-ui components use TailwindCSS for styling by default.
-Currently, this is handled via importing the cdn via the `ShadHead()` function.
-If you wish to make changes to the default Tailwind config, or adjust the default shadcn-ui theme, you can do so directly within the shadcn.py file.
+Shad4FastHtml now uses the Tailwind CSS standalone package by default, replacing the CDN version.
+This change allows for minification and bundling of used styles, optimizing the bundle size for production.

-   > **Note:** This will be handled more gracefully in the future.
-Will also be experimenting implementing tailwind via the standalone cli, to ensure proper build and bundle processes are handled for production.
+If you wish to use the CDN instead, set the `tw_link` parameter to `True` in the `ShadHead` function.
+See the <a hx-boost="true" href="/getting-started/tailwind-setup">Tailwind Setup Guide</a> for more information.

 #### Lucide Icons

 As a preference, I have chosen to use Lucide icons for the project.
-If you wish to use another icon library or wish to ommit the lucide import and script elements, you can do so by setting the lucide attribute to `False` in the `ShadHead()` function.
+If you wish to use another icon library or wish to ommit the lucide import and script elements, you can do so by setting the `lucide_link` parameter to `False` in the `ShadHead` function.

 ```python
 app, rt = fast_app(